 Our primary source of working capital is cash on hand and cash generated by operations.
 Because the Cree Exclusive Supply Agreement prohibits Cree from selling SiC crystals for jewelry applications to anyone but us, Cree may, upon the expiration of the Cree Exclusive Supply Agreement and as a condition of renewal, negotiate minimum purchase commitments with us that may result in inventories that are higher than we might otherwise maintain.
-Our current inventory levels are sufficient to enable us to respond promptly to most customer orders, but we currently have backlogs in some loose moissanite jewel shapes and sizes, especially certain sizes of melee, or jewels smaller than 2.0 millimeters in diameter.
-We have responded to this backlog by increasing production of these jewels.
+Our current inventory levels are sufficient to enable us to respond promptly to most customer orders.

-Our standard wholesale customer payment terms on trade receivables are generally between 30 and 90 days, though we may offer extended terms in limited circumstances and on significant orders from time to time.
+Our standard wholesale customer payment terms on trade receivables are generally between 30 and 90 days, though we may offer extended terms with specific customers and on significant orders from time to time.
 We extend credit to our customers based upon a number of factors, including an evaluation of the customer's financial condition and credit history, the customer's payment history with us, the customer's reputation in the trade, and/or an evaluation of the customer's opportunity to introduce our moissanite jewels or finished jewelry featuring moissanite to new or expanded markets.